keboola/processor-csv-to-json/README.md

 # CSV to Nested Json Converter

 Keboola Connection processor for converting a CSV file to a JSON file.
-Currently supports three levels of nesting.

 ## Usage
-This processor currently allows for converting a CSV file located in `data/in/tables` to a JSON file that will be stored in `data/out/files`.
+This processor currently allows for converting CSV files located in `data/in/tables` to JSON files that will be stored in `data/out/files`.

-This processor supports nesting (three levels) and three datatypes:
+This processor supports datatypes:

 - `bool` -  Boolean value  case-insensitive conversion: `t`, `true`, `yes` to `True` and `f`, `false`, `no` to `False`
 - `string` - String
 - `number` - Number
 - `object` - Object - valid JSON array or JSON object, e.g. ["1","2"], {"key":"val"}, (1, 2)

-When using this processor, you need to specify all columns and datatypes you want them to have in the JSON file - if you want the value to be enclosed in double quotes, use `string`, if you want the value to be numeric, use `number`.
-If you want it to be Boolean, use `bool` (case-insensitive conversion: `t`, `true`, `yes` to `True` and `f`, `false`, `no` to `False`)
+When using this processor, you can specify te datatype for only a subset (or none) of the columns.

 Columns that do not have explicitly defined datatypes will be converted to: